County Sligo Ireland · Co. Sligo · Sooey Save · Share

 The Wild Atlantic Way

-Sooey is a small Sligo townland — by some counts a village, by others not — at a crossroads on the R284 about fifteen kilometres south-east of Sligo town.
-It sits in the civil parish of Ballynakill, in the barony of Tirerrill, on the route that runs from Sligo through to Leitrim village and on to Carrick-on-Shannon.
+Sooey is a small village in the south-east corner of Sligo, on the R284 between Ballygawley and Geevagh, a few minutes north-east of Riverstown.
+The Irish name is Súmhaí; one reading links it to samhadh, the sorrel plant.
+It sits in the civil parish of Ballynakill, in the barony of Tirerrill, on the road that runs from Sligo town through to Leitrim village and the Shannon.

 Walk score